YipZLF/codex/codex-rs/README.md

 - [`exec/`](./exec) "headless" CLI for use in automation.
 - [`tui/`](./tui) CLI that launches a fullscreen TUI built with [Ratatui](https://ratatui.rs/).
 - [`cli/`](./cli) CLI multitool that provides the aforementioned CLIs via subcommands.
+### Resume and Rollback

+The Rust TUI provides a natural way to resume from previous sessions or roll back to earlier turns.

+- In the TUI, type `/resume` to open a timeline picker (no arguments needed).
+- Browse sessions/steps sorted by time, with fast navigation keys (PageUp/PageDown/Home/End).
+- Selecting an entry clears the current view, replays prior user/assistant messages for context, and resumes as a new session.
+Server-side chaining via `previous_response_id` is used when available; older sessions fall back to local replay.
+- Branching is implicit: resuming from an earlier step starts a new session.

+See the full guide in [`docs/codex_resume.md`](./docs/codex_resume.md).